Mazda 6 review

 Our choice: 6 2.2D (150) SE-L

-Mazda dared to be different by giving the MkIII 6 a sporty saloon shape, instead of the practical five-door hatchback body of its predecessor.
+Mazda dared to be different by giving the MkIII 6 a sporty saloon shape and the facelift plays to the cars strengths.
 The brand’s Kodo design language has influenced the styling, and the sharp nose, swooping front wings, arcing roofline and high-set tail combine to give a dynamic look that helps the 6 to stand out.

-Top-spec Sport models get large 19-inch alloys as standard, while the optional metallic paint options also help the Mazda 6 stand out.
+Top-spec Sport Nav models get large 19-inch alloys as standard, while the optional metallic paint options also help the Mazda 6 stand out.
+A new bold chrome grille and reshaped nose give the facelifted model a modest refresh.

 If you’re a keen driver, the 6 is the family saloon for you.
 Mazda’s engineers ensured that the current car was lighter than its predecessor.
 As a result, the larger 2.2-litre diesel makes the most of its 173bhp and 420Nm of torque, and in-gear acceleration is impressive.
 The 148bhp diesel should be quick enough for most drivers, though, offering a great mix of performance versus running costs.